Economic development: Modern transportation

-Introduction of The GDI and GEM
+The GDI and GEM

 In an effort to create an indicator that would help measure gender equality, the United Nations has created two measures: the Gender-Related Development Index (GDI) and the Gender Empowerment Measure (GEM).
 These indicators were first introduced in the 1995 UNDP Human Development Report.

-Other factors

-Other factors include the inflation rate, investment level and national debt, birth and death rates, life expectancy, morbidity, education levels (measured through literacy and numeracy rates), housing, social services like hospitals, health facilities, clean and safe drinking water, schools (measured by the distance learners must travel to reach them), ability to use hard infrastructure (railways, roads, ports, airports, harbours, etc.), and telecommunications and other soft infrastructure like the Internet.

-Gender Empowerment Measure

 The Gender Empowerment Measure (GEM) focuses on aggregating various indicators that focus on capturing the economic, political, and professional gains made by women.
 The GEM is composed of just three variables: income earning power, share in professional and managerial jobs, and share of parliamentary seats.

-Gender Development Index

 The Gender Development Index (GDI) measures the gender gap in human development achievements.
 It takes the disparity between men and women into account through three variables, health, knowledge, and living standards.

+Other factors

+Other factors include the job creation index, inflation rate, investment level and national debt, birth and death rates, life expectancy, morbidity, education levels (measured through literacy and numeracy rates), housing, social services like hospitals, health facilities, clean and safe drinking water, schools (measured by the distance learners must travel to reach them), ability to use hard infrastructure (railways, roads, ports, airports, harbours, etc.), and telecommunications and other soft infrastructure like the Internet.